-A In some cases the corrosion is similar to an extensive pitting as shown here.
-While there may not be a major concentrated loss of cross section in these H-piles, nevertheless, the steel h piles shown here have lost significant axial and bending strength and must be repaired and strengthened to restore the original strength of the steel H pile.
+In some cases, the corrosion is similar to an extensive pitting as shown here.
+While there may not be a major concentrated loss of cross section in these H-piles, nevertheless, the steel H-piles shown here have lost significant axial and bending capacity and must be repaired and strengthened to restore the original strength of the steel H-pile.
 However, such restoration to original capacity is not an easy task.

 Welding as a solution

 One approach to repair and strengthen steel H piles is by welding additional steel plates or shapes such as C Channels or steel angles to the deteriorated pile.
 Such repairs have their own problems.
-First, welding of new steel sections under water is a difficult and expensive task.
-Secondly, the difference in metals between the original steel H pile, the new steel sections and the weld material can lead to galvanic corrosion.
+First, welding of new steel sections underwater to corrosion-damaged piles is a difficult and expensive task.
+Secondly, the difference in metals between the original steel H-pile, the new steel sections and the weld material can lead to galvanic corrosion.
 Such repairs are not a permanent fix.
-A close look at the picture on the right reveals that the repaired steel H piles have lost a large portion of their web at the waterline.

 In August 2011, Texas DOT initiated a research study (Project:0-6731- Repair Systems for Deteriorated Bridge Piles) to evaluate some of the techniques for strengthening of corroded steel H piles.
 The 3-year study consisted of two parts.
 Structural performance of the jackets for both reduced- and full-scale piles was given to the University of Houston.
 Texas Tech University was given the task of evaluating the durability of the system.

-To simulate corrosion, different percentage of cross sections from the webs and flanges of these seven H piles were removed.
+To simulate corrosion, different percentage of cross sections from the webs and flanges of these seven H-piles were removed.
 In some cases, as much as 80% of the wall thickness was removed to represent excessive loss of capacity due to corrosion.
 The researchers wanted to perform the repairs in conditions closely resembling field conditions.
 The steel H-piles were placed inside a large steel tank that was filled with water.
 The damaged portion of the H-piles were wrapped in PileMedic® to create a solid seamless shell.
-Next, the portion of the H pile that was wrapped was filled with PileMedic® underwater grout.
+Next, the portion of the H-pile that was wrapped was filled with PileMedic® underwater grout.
 The pile was allowed to remain in that position while the grout cured.
 In some cases, steel reinforcing bars were also included in the grouted space.

 The test had to stop after the jack applied a load of 658,400 pounds (2,930 kN) because the jack had reached its limit and could not provide any additional load!
-Nevertheless, the research team leader, Prof. Dawood, concluded that "at a minimum, the PileMedic® system restored the capacity of the deteriorated pile to its initial undamaged capacity".
+Nevertheless, the research team leader, Prof. Dawood, concluded that "at a minimum, the PileMedic® system restored the capacity of the deteriorated pile to its initial undamaged capacity."
 The final report on this study is available in pdf format here and the video can be viewed below.